-When sightseeing, we quite often visit sacred places, churches, monasteries or shrines.
-After visiting many in a short time span in our recollections we usually confuse one with another.
+When sightseeing, we quite often visit sacred places, churches, monasteries, or shrines.
+After visiting many in a short period in our recollections, we usually confuse one with another.
 Unless we see something really unusual.
-If I had to make a recommendation of a place worth to visit, this one would be high on the short list.
+If I had to make a recommendation of a place worth to visit, this one would be high on the shortlist.
 Oinari San, a sacred mountain you climb walking paths made of torii.

 At one of the side gates (called torii) to the Oinari San.
 Torii in Japan are gates to sacred sites (>>>)

-There are approximately ten thousand large and small torii in Oinari San.
-They were donated through ages by worshipers as a thank to Inari for successful businesses or transactions, or other life achievements the deity could have taken care for.
+There is approximately ten thousand large and small torii in Oinari San.
+They were donated through ages by worshipers as a thank to Inari for successful businesses or transactions, or other life achievements the deity could have taken care of.

-The large torii form long corridors.
-The corridors of torii are broken from time to time either by smaller shrines or spots that look like cemeteries with many smaller torii spread all over them.
-A walk through all of torii corridors takes almost two hours of climbing up and down the mountain.
-If you want to make photographs and walk all the side paths you will need twice as much time.
+The giant torii form long corridors.
+The corridors of torii are broken from time to time either by smaller shrines or spots that look like cemeteries with much smaller torii spread all over them.
+A walk through all of the torii corridors takes almost two hours of climbing up and down the mountain.
+If you want to take photographs and walk all the side paths, you will need twice as much time.

-The map looks quite imple.
+The map looks quite simple.
 But the rows of 10-20 torii on it are in reality paths made of hundreds of them.

 So the path begins.
 It is 18:20 local time.

 The first torii on the mountain path.
 When entering you barely suspect, how many torii you have ahead of you.

 Sometimes the path gets very dense.
 But as said above, the paths are broken with smaller shrines, like the one below.
 For a while, I was following a young couple that stopped at each shrine and performed rituals of showing respect to Inari.